 Currys pod coffee machines

-It’s very hard to find a decent coffee makeking device that will produce good coffee for that kind of price and the fact is that you can’t, simply.
+It’s very hard to find a decent coffee machine that will produce good coffee for that kind of price and the truth is that you can’t, really.

 The business model for the manufacturers of these machines is to sell you a coffee machine below the price it costs them to make the machine and then they make all their money from you when you buy the pods that go into the machine.

-This sort of price may not sound too bad, but I’ll get onto what’s inside each pod in a little so you can make an informed decision on that too.
+This cost might not seem excessive, but I’ll discuss what’s inside each pod shortly so you can make an informed decision.

 Manufacturer

-With Nespresso and Dolce Gusto you can buy replacement 3rd party pods that are cheaper than the manufacturer’s original ones and often you won’t be able to taste the difference.
+With Nespresso and Dolce Gusto, you can purchase third-party pods that are cheaper than the original ones, and often, you won’t notice a difference in taste.

 Amazon Nespresso pods